Almond Butter Oatmeal Cookies

 Step 2: Add dry ingredients.
 To that same bowl, add the oats, sugar, baking soda, cinnamon, and salt.
 Last, stir in the chocolate chips.

 Step 3: Form into cookies.
-Use your hands to form the mixture into balls, about 2-3 tablespoon each, and place them directly onto your baking sheet.
+Use your hands to form the mixture into balls, about 2-3 tbsp each, and place them directly onto your baking sheet.
 Make sure they’re at least two inches apart.
 Then, use your hands to flatten the balls out into cookies.

 Step 4: Bake.
 Bake the cookies at 350° for 10 minutes.
 Leave them on the baking sheet for one minute before carefully transferring them to a cooling rack.
 They will be soft when they come out of the oven, but will firm up as they cool.